Skip to content

 Role

-Professor Baguley is presently Professor of Experimental Psychology in the School of Social Sciences at NTU and outgoing Chair of the Business, Law and Social Sciences (BLSS) College Research Degrees Committee.
-He is a member of the Psychology Department and NTU Athena SWAN Self-Assessment Team.
+Professor Baguley is presently Professor of Experimental Psychology and director of Psychological Research in the School of Social Sciences at NTU.
+He is a member of the NTU Psychology and NTU Athena SWAN Self-Assessment Team.

 Career overview